Praveen2812git/YoutubeCommentScrapingandAnalysis/README.md

 - Unnecessary files – Procfile, nltx.txt, requirements.txt, runtime.txt.
 - **NOTE :** If the bug is fixed and you want to run on cloud, these files are necessary.
 - Run the codes in your preferred IDE [I used PyCharm Professional].
 It will run fine on local machine.
-- NLTK used is Vader lexican module, it can be improved by our own NLTK model in machine learning or Deep Learning (Ex: BERT) but the downside is that, we have to collect labelled data to train the model.
-So, for now Vader lexican module is used.